Marker Logo

 this page online

-(approx. 0.3 miles away); Hose Cart House (approx. 0.3 miles away); The Joseph Lord House (approx. 0.4 miles away); Westside Flume & Lumber Company (approx. 0.4 miles away); Cherokee (approx. 1.3 miles away); Ralph’s Station (approx. 1.9 miles away); Soulsbyville (approx. 2.1 miles away).
+as the crow flies: West Side Memorial Park (approx. Ό mile away); Tuolumne Memorial Hall (approx. 0.3 miles away); Hose Cart House (approx. 0.3 miles away); The Joseph Lord House (approx. 0.4 miles away); Westside Flume & Lumber Company (approx. 0.4 miles away); Cherokee (approx. 1.3 miles away); Ralph’s Station (approx. 1.9 miles away); Soulsbyville (approx. 2.1 miles away).
 Touch for a list and map of all markers in Tuolumne.

 Tuolumne City image.
 Click for full size.

-Photographed By Richard Wisehart, March 24, 2008
+Photographed by Richard Wisehart, March 24, 2008

 2. Tuolumne City